johnmyleswhite/JAGSIntro/slides.md

 * All constants like `N` must be known at compile-time
 * Deterministic nodes are nothing more than shorthand
 	* A deterministic node can always be optimized out!
+* Stochastic nodes are the essence of the program

 ---